 The day that plane came bumping down the runway in Kathmandu will forever be ingrained in my memory, I was completely terrified and really had no idea what I was doing but somehow I made it to my hotel and then I made it through a crazy, wild adventure in Nepal and India and then I found myself seamlessly fitting into life in London and all of a sudden the things that made travel seem impossible before seemed irrelevant.
 I had made begun making travel a priority in my life and couldn’t imagine doing anything else.

-At 25 many people are well into establishing a career, working towards buying a home or starting families but I honestly couldn’t see myself doing any of those things at this point in my life.
-I have an insatiable desire to see the world, and if that means I’m not making huge strides up the career ladder, or I won’t be able to buy a home for many years to come, then those are things I’m willing to pass up.
+At 25 many people are well into establishing a career, working towards buying a home or starting families but I honestly can’t see myself doing any of those things just yet.
+I have an insatiable desire to see the world, and if that means I’m not making huge strides up the career ladder right now, or that I won’t be able to buy a home when all my friends are, then those are things I am willing to sacrifice at the moment.